 outcome of an anxiety-provoking situation.
 Thus, they assess the relative degree

 of influence of each factor.

-Finally, they evaluate the degree of control he or
+d.
+Finally, they evaluate the degree of control they have over each factor.

 For example, Leslie, a woman sales executive,